-Dutch consumers' evaluation of Pacific cupped oysters showed significant differences between refined and non-refined oysters for the attribute sweetness (figure 4).
-Refined oysters were perceived as being sweeter compared with non-refined oysters (5.4 ± 2.0 and 4.7 ± 1.9 , F = 6.582, p = 0.011 respectively).
-The refinement procedure did not lead to an increased overall appreciation by the consumers (F = 0.336, p = 0.563).
+Dutch consumers' evaluation of Pacific cupped oysters showed significant differences between refined and non-refined oysters for the 'sweetness' attribute (Fig. 4).
+Refined oysters were perceived as being sweeter than non-refined oysters (5.4 ± 2.0 and 4.7 ± 1.9 , F = 6.582, p = 0.011 respectively).
+The refinement procedure did not lead to an increased overall appreciation by the consumers (F = 0.336, P = 0.563).

-Consumers' evaluations changed when information on the cultivation process was provided (figure 5 and 6).
+Consumers' evaluations changed when information on the cultivation process was provided (Figs 5 and 6).
 In the case of refined oysters, overall odor intensity was perceived as being less intense when information on the cultivation process was given.
-The score varied from 5.1 ± 1.8 without information to 4.3 ± 2.0 for the correctly labeled refined oysters and 4.3 ± 1.9 for the mislabeled refined oysters (F= 4.864, p = 0.009).
-Furthermore, a significant difference (F = 4.890, p = 0.008) was found between the perceived sweetness of refined oysters without cultivation information (5.4 \pm 2.0) and refined oysters which were mislabeled as non-refined (4.5 \pm 1.8).
-For the attribute creaminess, a significant difference (F = 3.417, p = 0.035) was found for refined oysters which were either correctly (5.7 \pm 1.6) and mislabeled (4.9 \pm 1.7).
+The score varied from 5.1 ± 1.8 without information to 4.3 ± 2.0 for the correctly labeled refined oysters and 4.3 ± 1.9 for the mislabeled refined oysters (F = 4.864, P = 0.009).
+Furthermore, a significant difference (F = 4.890, P = 0.008) was found between the perceived sweetness of refined oysters without cultivation information (5.4 \pm 2.0) and refined oysters, which were mislabeled as non-refined (4.5 \pm 1.8).
+For the 'creaminess' attribute, a significant difference (F = 3.417, P = 0.035) was found for refined oysters, which were either correctly labeled (5.7 \pm 1.6) or mislabeled (4.9 \pm 1.7).

 The consumers' overall appreciation of the oysters increased by providing them with information on the refinement cultivation process.
-A significant difference (F = 3.265, p = 0.040) was found between refined oysters without information on the cultivation process (5.8±1.7) and refined oysters which were correctly labeled as being refined oysters (6.5±1.7).
+A significant difference (F = 3.265, P = 0.040) was found between refined oysters without information on the cultivation process (5.8 ± 1.7) and refined oysters that were correctly labeled as being refined oysters (6.5 ± 1.7).

-In the case of non-refined oysters, perceived saltiness and astringency increased, albeit not in all cases significant.
-When information on the cultivation process (no refinement) was provided to the consumers, significant differences (F = 3.899, p = 0.022) were found between perceived saltiness of non-refined oysters without information on the cultivation process (4.6 ± 1.9) and non-refined oysters which were correctly labeled as being non-refined (5.4 ± 1.7).
-Likewise, the difference between the perceived astringency of non-refined oysters without information on the cultivation process (2.6 ± 1.5) and non-refined oysters which were mislabeled as being refined oysters (3.3 ± 1.8) was also significant (F = 3.253, p = 0.040).
+In the case of non-refined oysters, perceived saltiness and astringency increased, albeit not in all cases significantly.
+When information on the cultivation process (no refinement) was provided to the consumers, significant differences (F = 3.899, P = 0.022) were found between perceived saltiness of non-refined oysters without information about the cultivation process (4.6 \pm 1.9) and non-refined oysters, which were correctly labeled as being non-refined (5.4 \pm 1.7).
+Likewise, the difference between the perceived astringency of non-refined oysters without information on the cultivation process (2.6 \pm 1.5), and non-refined oysters, which were mislabeled as being refined oysters (3.3 \pm 1.8), was also significant (F = 3.253, P = 0.040).